hwang2006/hwang2006.github.io/_pages/about.md

 ---

 <br><br>
-Soonwook Hwang is a pricipal researcher and formal director general at the national supercomputing center in Korea Institute of Science and Technology Information (KISTI), and professor at the school of Data & High Performance Computing Science in the University of Science and Technology in Daejeon, Korea.
+Soonwook Hwang is a senior principal researcher and formal director general at the National Supercomputing Center in Korea Institute of Science and Technology Information (KISTI), and professor at the school of Data & High Performance Computing Science in the University of Science and Technology in Daejeon, Korea.

 Getting started
 ======